domeleon/domeleon-docs/docs/components.md

 # Views

-Views are pure functions of component state: each components view returns an extremely light-weight immutable `VElement` tree.
+Views are pure functions of component state: each component's view returns an extremely light-weight immutable `VElement` tree.

 The app's chosen `renderer` takes this tree and translates it into the specific VDOM nodes (e.g., Preact, Vue, or React nodes) used by the underlying renderer, which then patches the VDOM.

 `view` methods tend to be parameterless, as components are natural units of encapsulation: they simply render their own state.
 However, the world isn't perfect!
 In domeleon, you can add optional parameters to your child components' `view` methods.
 This can be useful when a child's view needs to render state that makes more sense to live on the parent

 Critically, domeleon is model-centric, not view-centric.
-A domeleon compoennts represents a piece of state, not a piece of HTML.
-A component might be viewless or have multiple methods returning different `VElements`.
+A domeleon component represents a piece of state, not a piece of HTML.
+A component might be viewless or have multiple methods returning different `VElement`s.
 For example:

 ```ts
   summaryView () {